Managing SNMP

 Using the CLI to Configure SNMP

-This section describes how to use the CLI to configure and manage SNMP settings for the DMF Controller cluster.
+This section describes using the CLI to configure and manage SNMP settings for the DMF Controller cluster.

 Note: To configure a separate SNMP server for switches or Service Nodes, configure an access list to permit access from required clients.